6 min. Unmanned Traffic Management, or UTM for short, has been the talk of the drone industry for the past couple of years.

 7 min.
 As the entire world scrambles to react to the global health crisis caused by the spread of the new coronavirus and the COVID-19 illness, conversations about automation and the role of robotics in society have never been more relevant.

-“By disrupting the traditional delivery space with more efficient, cost-cutting and sustainable alternatives, local communities are also better served.“
+4 min.
+“By disrupting the traditional delivery space with more efficient, cost-cutting…

 4 min.
 Passenger drones, air taxis, flying cars and eVTOLs are just a number of the popular names currently being used to refer to unmanned vehicles which are being designed to carry humans in the future.
 With all these names being thrown around it’s becoming difficult to distinguish between what an air taxi is versus a flying car, whether there can be one name for all of these devices and if so, why all these different names are being used interchangeably?
 The answer, as always, lies in the details.
 All of these platforms have one main thing in common: they are designed to carry humans.
 Therefore, the term that most accurately describes them under one umbrella is passenger drones.